JtheDBA/Ubuntu/home/UbuntuHomeServer.md

 # Ubuntu Home Server

+-  *Standard disclaimer: do not assume I know what I am doing or any instructions below should be used outside of personal experimentation and learning.
+All comments are my own and do not reflect the thoughts or direction of my employer, family, friends, favorite television and radio station or anything else.*
+-  *Work in progress*

+Personally I would purchase a NAS storage device that has the abilities create a small virtual machine to handle Ubuntu specific items but that's just me.
+However, if you needs are one or more of the following and you have the hardware and/or cash to invest in it:

-- Keep a central Linux package location to save download time and bandwidth
+- keep a central Linux package location to save download time and bandwidth
-- Share files
+- share files
-- Keep safe backups of files for multiple computers
+- keep safe backups of files for multiple computers
 - centralized location for items commonly used on Linux
 - want to play video to local devices
 - want to play music or audio to local devices
 - want to keep an image library for personal and/or private photos

--
+then you can follow my "guide" to accomplish most if not all of that.

+**_ IGNORE EVERYTHING BEYOND THIS POINT _***

 ## Step 1 - Physical or Virtual